 What are the workers’ compensation requirements in Alabama?

-If you regularly employ four or more employees, you must obtain coverage, with some exceptions.
+If you regularly employ five (5) or more employees, you must obtain coverage, with some exceptions.
 Generally, you should be able to purchase insurance from private carriers, or, if you’re a high-risk company and cannot buy the policy from a private company, you should be able to purchase a plan from the Alabama Assigned Risk Pool.

 Alabama employers can also self-insure, meaning they can pay their own workers’ compensation claims instead of submitting them to an insurance company.
 To qualify, your business must have